-Lake Tahoe Investment Corporation, a corporation organized under the laws of the Cayman Islands ("Tahoe").
+Lake Tahoe Investment Corporation, a corporation organized under the laws of the Cayman Islands ("Lake Tahoe").

-Silicon Motion Korea Ltd., a corporation organized under the laws of Korea (a wholly-owned subsidiary of Tahoe).
+Silicon Motion Korea Ltd., a corporation organized under the laws of Korea ('SMK", a wholly-owned subsidiary of Lake Tahoe).

-Future Communication IC Inc., a corporation organized under the laws of Korea (a wholly-owned subsidiary of Tahoe).
+FCI, Inc., a corporation organized under the laws of Korea ("FCI", a wholly-owned subsidiary of Lake Tahoe).

-Silicon Motion, Inc., a corporation organized under the laws of Taiwan, Republic of China ("SMI Taiwan").
+Silicon Motion, Inc., a corporation organized under the laws of Taiwan ("SMI Taiwan").